Los Angeles River: Possession by the United States

 Control of California, along with the rest of the northern part of the republic of Mexico, was wrested by the United States in the Mexican-American War (1846-1848).
 California became a state in 1850, and the Los Angeles area began to boom the following year.
 Generations of settlers and city managers drained, rerouted, polluted and overpopulated the river and its watershed.

 The river was originally an alluvial river that ran freely across a flood plain that is now occupied by Los Angeles, Long Beach, and other townships in Southern California.
 Its path was unstable and unpredictable, and the mouth of the river moved frequently from one place to another between Long Beach and Ballona Creek.
 Floods damaged extensive amounts of farmland, destroying houses and killing people and livestock.
-Severe flooding has encouraged those living near the river to adapt and construct further away from the river in order to prevent loss from flooding.
+Severe flooding encouraged those living near the river to adapt and construct further away from the river in order to prevent loss from flooding.
 In the early 19th century, the river turned southwest after leaving the Glendale Narrows, where it joined Ballona Creek and discharged into Santa Monica Bay in present Marina del Rey.
 However, this account is challenged by Col. J. J. Warner, in his Historical Sketch of Los Angeles County:"...until 1825 it was seldom, if in any year, that the river discharged even during the rainy season its waters into the sea.
 Instead of having a river way to the sea, the waters spread over the country, filling the depressions in the surface and forming lakes, ponds and marshes.
 The river water, if any, that reached the ocean drained off from the land at so many places, and in such small volumes, that no channel existed until the flood of 1825, which, by cutting a river way to tide water, drained the marsh land and caused the forests to disappear."The river was long joined by the San Gabriel River in present-day Long Beach, but in the Great Flood of 1862, the San Gabriel carved out a new course 6 mi to the east, and has discharged into Alamitos Bay ever since.
 The arrival of the railroad accelerated the advancement in urbanization, as various government bodies subdued the river by reducing its flow.
-Until the 1900's the river was known to supply enough water to incorporate a system of wells to be built in order to supply freshwater to the city.
+Until the 1900s the river was known to supply enough water to incorporate a system of wells to be built in order to supply freshwater to the city.

 20th century

-The Los Angeles Aqueduct was opened in 1913 The heavy flow of the Los Angeles River presented many issues, as it began to get exploited as a sewer system.
-Along with these uses, populations surrounding the river often tossed feces and waste into the river, along with dead dogs and horses (occasional human dead), in hopes that they would get washed down stream and released to the open ocean waters.
+The Los Angeles Aqueduct was opened in 1913.
+The heavy flow of the Los Angeles River presented many issues, as it began to get exploited as a sewer system.
+Along with these uses, populations surrounding the river often tossed feces and waste into the river, along with dead dogs and horses (and the occasional dead human), in hopes that they would get washed down stream and released to the open ocean waters.